One of the more common stable vices of horses spending long periods of time in confinement is gnawing. How do you stop them?

 If you don’t have them already, consider fitting anti-chew strips to the top of the stable door and outside frame.
 These metal plates provide excellent protection to the timber and are safe for your horse to bite down on.

 It is also common for horses to nibble along the top edge of kick boards so consider fitting them on here too.

-As standard, all Colt bottom doors are fitted with an anti-chew strip extending 15 inches down the front.
-However, if you would like to add additional strips around the door frame and kick board lining, please enquire for possible solutions.
+As standard, all Colt bottom doors are fitted with an anti-chew strip extending 50mm down the front.

 Coat Surfaces With Bad Tasting Substance

 This option can be done with all manner of substances (as long as they are safe/non-toxic).
 One of the more popular products is Cribox, which you can buy from most tack shops.
 It comes as a ointment which you apply to your horse’s favourite gnaw spots.
 This makes the surface taste disgusting, and your horse won’t want to put its mouth anywhere near it again.

 Some people also recommend home-made solutions, ranging from pepper sauce to a watery mix of their own droppings.
 However, please consult your vet before trying anything proven as they may prove to be health risks.

 Anti-Weaver grills fit onto the top of the stable door and are v-shaped protective bars.
 Your horse will still be able to see out of the stable door but won’t be able to nibble on the door edge of surrounding framework.

 Available from most tack shops, these fixtures are normally easy to install and can removed whenever needed.